 How to prevent it

-Start with the exact Non-streaming OpenAI API calls hang indefinitely behind NAT gateway — neither side knows connection is dead, no timeout exception raised, call blocks forever text and the smallest action that reproduces it.
+Match Non-streaming OpenAI API calls hang indefinitely behind NAT gateway — neither side knows connection is dead, no timeout exception raised, call blocks forever exactly before applying the quick fix.